cryptax/cryptax.github.io/content/posts/ctf-ai.md

 ![](/images/ctf2026-flag.png)

-It seems AI is rather an issue for **challenge creators** who (1) hate to see their hard work be solved by AI in seconds, (2) don't understand teams who solve without understanding the challenge, (3) don't like to spend time hardening their challenge towards AI or (4) are unsure what's the best option to do so.
+It seems AI is rather an issue for **challenge creators** who

+1. Hate to see their hard work be solved by AI in seconds,
+2. Don't understand teams who solve without understanding the challenge,
+3. Don't like to spend time hardening their challenge towards AI or (4) are unsure what's the best option to do so.

-> Conclusion: 80% of CTF players see no issue with using AI over CTF challenges.
+> Conclusion: **80% of CTF players see no issue with using AI** over CTF challenges.
 They welcome the technology and want to learn about it.
 Challenge creators are more reluctant, partly discouraged or helpless faced to machines.

 ## Myth #2: "Solving with AI requires no skills"

+*Reality: AI requires different skills*

 People often show contempt towards players who solve with AI.
 A little like *Scripts Kiddies* for hackers.

 In reality, while some challenges are solved with no glory, several challenges require (1) a good prompt, (2) human guidance, (3) a good AI setup with tailored agents, skills, scripts.

 Ph0wn feedback demonstrates this point: in a question, the feedback form asked how much AI helped for each challenge.
-The responses show very different results. **In absolutely all challenges, we had some teams report "AI did not help", while other teams reported it helped**.
+The responses show very different results.

+**In absolutely all challenges, we had some teams report "AI did not help", while other teams reported it helped**.
 Sometimes, the answers are opposites.
 For example, for Sploosh Kaboom 2 challenges, 1 team reported an entirely automatic solve with AI, while 3 teams said AI did not help at all.

 ![](/images/ctf2026-aihelp.png)

 > Conclusion: **AI does not help all teams the same way**.
-It would be unfair to see AI does not give a strong advantage to teams, but it would be equally unfair to claim teams who flag with AI demonstrate no intelligence of their own.
+It would be unfair to see AI does not give a strong advantage to teams, but it would be equally unfair to claim teams who flag with AI demonstrate no intelligence 💡 of their own.

 ## Myth #3: "CTFs are Pay to Win"

+*Reality: very few CTF players will pay to win*

 Some teams very probably use AI better than others, or have a better setup.
 Better setup... is that about AI subscription?
 Does a large AI subscription give unfair advantage to the team?
 For sure, it helps.